-Four different compost rates are tested against a fertiliser control (Image 3).
+Four different compost rates are tested against a fertiliser control (Images 3-7).

-The paddock was sown to a multispecies pasture on 15 May and will be monitored annually until 2025.
+The paddock was sown to multispecies pastures in 2022 and 2023 and has been monitored annually.
+The demonstration is in its final year of monitoring in 2024.

 Image 1.
 Soil profile from the deep sand dune prior to clay and compost being applied.